nautobot/nautobot/nautobot/docs/installation/http-server.md

 - Access is not being blocked by a firewall somewhere along the path.
 (Try connecting locally from the server itself.)

 ### Static Media Failure
-If you get a *Static Media Failure; The following static media file failed to load: css/base.css*, verify the permissions on the `/opt/nautobot/` directory are `755`.
+If you get a *Static Media Failure; The following static media file failed to load: css/base.css*, verify the permissions on the `$NAUTOBOT_ROOT` directory are `755`.

 Example of correct permissions:
 ```no-highlight